 To date, more than fifty UT Law students have taken advantage of these extraordinary internship opportunities.
 UT Law graduate Kenn Kern's clerkship at the International Criminal Tribunal for the Former Yugoslavia and UT Law graduate Jay Bischoff's work prosecuting genocide cases at the International Criminal Tribunal for Rwanda highlight two stories of UT students.

-The Rapoport Center for Human Rights and Justice is now accepting applications for international human rights internships for the spring of 2014 with the following courts and tribunals.
+The Rapoport Center for Human Rights and Justice is now accepting applications for international human rights internships for the summer and/or fall of 2014 with the following courts and tribunals.
 These internships typically run from three to six months.
 A GPA of 3.3 or higher is preferred, but not required.
 Participants may be eligible to receive a stipend or academic credit, depending on the placement.